fluffy/blinky/design.md

 No slave on tim7 so use Tim4 - drives the LEDs
 Tim4 - 24 KHz tick, 240 Hz loop , reset by Tim1

-Tim8 - 10KHz tick, 1 second loop, reset by Tim1
+Tim8 - Osc freq /250 tick, 1 second loop, reset by Tim1
 * ch1: GPS PPS

 Tim5 - not used - 32 bit